1itvinka/anastasiya.dev/content/blog/functions/index.md

 #### 4. The blocks within statements like "if", "else", "while" should be one line long.

-In most cases that line should be a function call.
+In most cases, that line should be a function call.

 The benefits of doing this: